* Served in the Department of Justice (DOJ) during the Bill Clinton administration

-- Became Chairman of the Democratic National Committee in February 2017
+* Served as Chairman of the Democratic National Committee from February 2017 to January 2021

 The son of immigrants from the Dominican Republic, Thomas Edward Perez was born October 7, 1961 in Buffalo, New York.
 He earned an A.B. in international relations and political science from Brown University in 1983, a J.D. from Harvard Law School in 1987, and a Master of Public Policy from the JFK School of Government, also in 1987.